veiskiboi/Stream2Web/README.md

 - Install `receiver` on local or remote server
 - Use the `web-setup` script to configure Nginx automatically
 - Use the `nginx-stop` script to stop Nginx web server.
 To resume, run `web-setup` again
+- Use USB-port reset `usbreset` to ensure each USB-webcam is found.
+This is designed for USB-A port devices.

 Example access URL:
 ```bash